AIwithSwift/TFWorld2019-SwiftIn3Hours/presentation.md

 ---

+# See the Googlers...

+- 11:50 AM tomorrow
+- Great American Ballroom J/K

+---

 # **Swift (for programming)**

 ^ We're going to be teaching Swift, as a programming language, for the first bit of this tutorial.
 We're kind of just ignoring machine learning for this.
 It's important to learn Swift as a programming language before we move to Swift for TensorFlow.